 Increased Opportunity - graduate and undergraduate students can understand in-depth industry struggles and can develop cross-functional skillsets to tackle:

-And countless emerging fields
+And many other emerging fields

-Entrepreneurship - sharing the story of Experimental Civics and these workshops triggered students to imagine other career paths
+Increased Awareness of Social Entrepreneurship by sharing the story of Experimental Civics and related workshops to help students imagine other career paths.